FelixWeik/FelixWeik/README.md

 <br>

 - Computer Science (B.Sc.)
 Student at Karlsruhe Institute of Technology
+- Research Assistant at KASTEL
 - Front and Backend Development
-- Currently learning Functional Programming and Web Development
+- Functional Programming and Web Development
 - Former Student Intern at Capgemini
-- Very interested in Cyber Security

 <br>